Log in

 These cold email templates sourced from Pipedrive sales experts will help you scale your prospecting, drive more replies and stay out of those trash folders.

-Opt for a more scientific approach than simply “try and fail” over and over again.
+Opt for a more scientific approach with these cold call email samples rather than simply using the “try and fail” method over and over.
 Instead:

 • Have someone create versions of emails and include the subject line, email body and call to action (perhaps someone from your marketing team).